Please link this guide if you use it as a reference for your own content. Unofficial translations must also link to the original.

 Hypercarry

-Apart from Furina, Kazuha and Xilonen are also recommended due to their ability to not only shred Hydro RES, but also provide appreciated DMG% buffs.
+Furina is hypercarry Neuvillette’s best support thanks to her DMG Bonus, Hydro particles, and HP% from Hydro Resonance.
+Apart from her, Kazuha and Xilonen are also recommended due to their ability to not only shred Hydro RES, but also provide appreciated DMG% buffs.
 An offensive teammate can contribute additional buffs and their own personal damage, and a defensive teammate can provide appreciated interruption resistance and survivability.
 Ideally, both should accommodate Neuvillette’s field time requirements.

 Having teammates who can stack Neuvillette’s A1 Passive is preferable for maximizing DPS, though not required.
 His C1 makes this less of a concern, and additionally lets the defensive teammate be swapped out for a more offensive unit.